mashable/gaspar/README.md

 Jobs are each run in their own individual thread, but you should keep your jobs as lightweight as possible, so best practices will generally mean firing off background workers.

-    Gaspar.schedule(Redis.new, :logger => Rails.logger) do
+    Gaspar.configure(:logger => Rails.logger) do
       every "10m",         :UpdateStuffWorker
-      every "1h",          :HourlyUpdateWorker
-      cron  "0 * * * * ",  :DailyUpdateWorker
+      cron  "0 * * * * ",  :DailyUpdateWorker, "with", :some_options => true
+      every("1h")          { HourlyUpdateWorker.perform_async }
     end

-If you want Gaspar to only run in, say, your Sidekiq workers (and not your Rails instances or rake tasks), just scope it appropriately:

-  if Sidekiq.server?
+Once you have Gaspar configured, you'll need to choose when to start it, and you'll pass a Redis connection for Gaspar to use.
+This is done separately from the configuration with the expectation that you won't want to run Gaspar for everything that boots your app, and you'll need to take care to close Gaspar (using `Gaspar#retire`) pre-forking, and to start it post-forking (using `Gaspar#start!`)

+    Gaspar.start!

+Since Gaspar uses a Redis connection, you should initialize it after your daemon forks.
+For example, to use it with Unicorn:

-    Gaspar.schedule(...) do
+    before_fork do |server, worker|
-      # ...
+      Gaspar.retire
     end

+    after_fork do |server, worker|
+      Gaspar.start!
+Redis.new
     end

+Or with Passenger:

+   PhusionPassenger.on_event(:starting_worker_process) do |forked|
+      if forked
+        Gaspar.start!
+Redis.new
+      end
+   end

+Finally, Gaspar will refuse to initialize if the process has a controlling TTY.
+This prevents it from running for, say, rake tasks and the like.

 ## Contributing